cwendorf/EASI/docs/applications/README.md

 ### Overview of the Advanced Applications

 The advanced applications represent experimental and undocumented features of EASI.
 Data for these applications are from a variety of published and simulated sources.
-In the spirit of experimentation, all applications use the native pipe operator to identify data sources (rather than using standard R syntax).
+In the spirit of experimentation, all applications use pipe operators to identify data sources (rather than using standard R syntax).

-### Basic and Exploratory Analyses
+### Methods for Combining Analyses

+The **Pipes** pages introduce a variety of native and simple pipe operators to implement basic analysis functions:

+- [*PipeOneWayDataApplication*](./PipeOneWayDataApplication.md) - Uses one-way (between-subjects) data
+- [*PipeRepeatedMeasuresDataApplication*](./PipeRepeatedMeasuresDataApplication.md) - Uses repeated measures (within-subjects) data

 The **Analyze** pages use a simple command to provide confidence intervals, significance tests, and standardized effect sizes at the same time:

 - [*AnalyzeOneWayDataApplication*](./AnalyzeOneWayDataApplication.md) - Uses one-way (between-subjects) data
 - [*AnalyzeRepeatedMeasuresDataApplication*](./AnalyzeRepeatedMeasuresDataApplication.md) - Uses repeated measures (within-subjects) data

+### Omnibus and Simple Effects Specification

+The **Omnibus** pages provide omnibus analyses in factorial and mixed designs:

+- [*OmnibusFactorialDataApplication*](./OmnibusFactorialDataApplication.md) - Uses two-way factorial (between-subjects) data
+- [*OmnibusMixedDataApplication*](./OmnibusMixedDataApplication.md) - Uses two-way mixed design (between-subjects and within-subjects) data

+The **Exposition** pages implement a exposition pipe operator to simplify the use of subsets (like simple effects) in factorial and mixed designs:

+- [*ExpositionFactorialDataApplication*](./ExpositionFactorialDataApplication.md) - Uses two-way factorial (between-subjects) data
+- [*ExpositionMixedDataApplication*](./ExpositionMixedDataApplication.md) - Uses two-way mixed design (between-subjects and within-subjects) data

+The **FactorialBy** and **MixedBy** pages implement "by" functions designed to replicate the analyses of simple effects in factorial and mixed designs:

+- [*FactorialByDataApplication*](./FactorialByDataApplication.md) - Uses two-way factorial (between-subjects) data
+- [*MixedByDataApplication*](./MixedByDataApplication.md) - Uses two-way mixed design (between-subjects and within-subjects) data

+### Exploratory Data Analyses

 The **Frequencies** pages provide basic data plots and frequency distributions for measures or groups: